lndisc/lambda-s3-fetcher/README.md

 Also I needed help for optimizing the python code with http code responses.

+Other mini issue was that at the first attemp, terraform didn't recognize changes in the python code.
+I had to add the source_code_hash option in the resource.

 Other point to mention is that the inicial idea was to set the bucket name and file name to be fetched inside the python code.
 I externalized and passed during execution to have a lambda reusable.

 ## Were there any additional resources (either on Azure or AWS) required during the implementation?
 If so, please explain their necessity in the context of the solution.